 How Search Engines Work

 Now that we know what SERPs are, let’s explore how search engines work.
 Search engines have crawlers (also known as bots and spiders) that continually explore the web.
-They create an index that you can think of as a modern take on an old-fashioned Rolodex.
+They create an index that you can think of like a modern take on an old-fashioned Rolodex.

 When a person enters a keyword or keyphrase, the search engines use an algorithm to calculate how well a webpage matches a search query.
 If the webpage checks all the boxes, it could appear at the top of page one.
 If it doesn’t, it could appear at the bottom of page ten.